Scientists could have found the perfect bedtime to keep hearts healthy

-Going to sleep between 10 p.m. and 11 p.m. is associated with a lower risk of developing heart disease compared to earlier or later bedtimes, according to a study published Tuesday in the European Heart Journal — Digital Health.
+Going to sleep between 10 p.m. and 11 p.m. is associated with a lower risk of developing heart disease in comparison with earlier or later bedtimes, according to a study published Tuesday in the European Heart Journal — Digital Health.

 “We can’t help what we’ve evolved to be.
-We’ve evolved to be daytime creatures … that don’t live at night,” study author David Plans of the University of Exeter told The Washington Post.
+We’ve evolved to be daytime creatures … that don’t live at night,” study author David Plans, the head of research at Huma, a British health-care technology company, told The Washington Post.
 “The circadian clock has a much stronger influence on overall health than we thought.”

 The body’s natural clock is responsible for setting the rhythm of our metabolism, learning and emotions, and “without it we’re a mess,” Plans said.
 He underscored that those who sleep late or work night shifts and unusual hours shouldn’t lament but should ensure they expose their eyes to “full spectrum light” in the mornings.